B0neShAd0w/Hacktoria/Rabbit Hole.md

 Next you need to extract the `rockyou.txt` file, run `sudo gzip -d /usr/share/wordlists/rockyou.txt.gz`

-With that done we can now generate our password file.
+With that done we can now generate our `password.txt` file.

 Run `cat /usr/share/wordlists/rockyou.txt | grep -e '^P' | grep -e '[1][2][3]$' >> passwords.txt`

 Basically what the above command is doing is outputting all enteries in the rockyou.txt file that start with an uppercase `P` and end in `123` to a new file called `passwords.txt`

-Next we need a user name list, a quick Google search for `top 10 most common usernames linux` leads us <a href="https://yurisk.info/2010/06/04/top-10-usernames-used-in-ssh-brute-force/">here</a>
+Next we need a `users.txt` list, a quick Google search for `top 10 most common usernames linux` leads us <a href="https://yurisk.info/2010/06/04/top-10-usernames-used-in-ssh-brute-force/">here</a>

-Let's create a `user.txt` file with the below usernames.
+Let's create a `users.txt` file with the below usernames.

 As we can see the hostname on the login screen we will add that, as it is very common in CTF's to use the hostname as the username.